billhartcivica/gitlab/README.md

 ```
 The -n entry above ensures that the 'newline' character is omitted from the output.
 Otherwise the encoded secret won't work.

 The master node provides the NFS exports that the cluster uses to mount the persistent storage used for configuration, logging and data.
-A partition for NFS exports is mounted a /nfs and the corresponding folders are as follows:
+A partition for NFS exports is mounted on /nfs and the corresponding folders are as follows:
 ```
 /nfs/config - Mounts within the container as /etc/gitlab
 /nfs/data   - Mounts within the container as /var/log/gitlab